 - A Phase 1a clinical study in healthy subjects and IPF patients demonstrated that PRM-151 was safe and well tolerated

-- A Phase 1b multiple ascending dose study in IPF patients was recently completed.
-Data are encouraging, showing PRM-151 was safe and well tolerated, and will be presented at the American Thoracic Society Annual Meeting on May 22, 2013.
+- A Phase 1b randomized, double-blind, placebo-controlled, multiple ascending dose study in IPF patients demonstrated that PRM-151 was generally safe and well‐tolerated and resulted in a mean improvement in Forced Vital Capacity (FVC) at 8 weeks after dosing for only two weeks, whereas patients receiving placebo had a decline in FVC.
+These data were presented at the American Thoracic Society Annual Meeting on May 22, 2013.

 PRM-151 has demonstrated efficacy in multiple preclinical models of fibrotic disease, including the reduction of established pulmonary fibrosis.